 Depreciation: Depreciation can spread the number of large purchases throughout a large time span, for which free cash flow doesn't account.
 For example, a free cash flow might see the year when an organization purchased new equipment, but not the cost of the equipment as it deprecation throughout its lifetime.

 Explore more articles

-- How To Market an E-Book (With Strategies and Tips)
+- How To Organize Departments (With Steps and Examples)

 - How To Encourage Participation in Meetings With 13 Tips